MrHedmad/kerblam/README.md

 These packages are meant to make pipelines reproducible in the long-term.
 For day-to-day runs, `kerblam run` is still better.

+> [!CAUTION]
+> The responsibility of having the resulting docker work in the long-term is
+> up to you, not Kerblam!
+> For most cases, just having `kerblam run` work is enough for the resulting
+> package made by `kerblam package` to work, but depending on your docker
+> files this might not be the case.
+>
+> For example, ubuntu docker containers may need to install `ca-certificates`
+> to allow `kerblam` to fetch the remote data from inside the container.
+>
+> Kerblam! does not test the resulting package - it's up to you to do that.

+> [!TIP]
+> Even a broken `kerblam package` is still useful!
+> You can always enter with `--entrypoint bash` and interactively work inside the
+> container later, manually fixing any issues that time or wrong setup might
+> have introduced.

 ---